walmartlabs/walmart-cla/README.md

 ### Walmart Employee or Contractor as Contributor

-If you are a Walmart employee or contractor, you essentially already signed a CLA as part of your onboarding.
+If you are a Walmart employee or contractor, you essentially already signed a CLA as part of your on-boarding.
 Simply fill in the required details and indicate that you are associated to Walmart in the last question.

 ### Individual Contributor